watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 * Provide SFC using an SR-aware function

   An SR-aware function MUST be used to achieve simple SFC without proxies.
-  This minimizes a number of nodes, address resources, and protocols.
+  This minimizes the number of nodes, address resources, and protocols.
   This architecture uses End.AN.

 * Straightforward extension of the SRv6 Network Programming model